 Forgiveness is no easy task.
 It means to let go and move beyond; a feat that can take years to manifest.
 Gandhiji, a firm believer in peace, said, “The weak can never forgive.
 Forgiveness is the attribute of the strong.”

 Holding onto anger and grudges leaves little space in our minds and hearts for anything new or positive.
-It continues to stress us, adversely affecting our mental as well as physical self.
+It continues to stress us, adversely affecting our mental as well as the physical self.
 Forgiveness can help in overcoming depression, anxiety, and fatigue.

 10. Be Compassionate